zfcampus/zf-composer-autoloading/README.md

 ------------

-The `zf-composer-autoloading` package provides a single vendor binary, `composer-autoloading`, which provides following commands:
+The `zf-composer-autoloading` package provides a single vendor binary, `zf-composer-autoloading`, which provides following commands:

 - `enable` - add the named module to the project autoloading rules defined in `composer.json`, and